spacebanana420/tanuki/README.md

 # Compile from source

 You need [Scala 3](https://scala-lang.org/) to build Tanuki from source.
-You can use the scalac compiler or scala-cli
+You can use the scalac compiler or scala-cli.

 You can compile Tanuki directly with scalac this way: